 Manage Employees Who Are Related or Dating

-- An employer may elect to have a written policy prohibiting dating between co-workers or supervisors and subordinates in the workplace.
-An employer can also require employees to inform the employer of a dating relationship which will permit the employer to carefully manage the relationship in the workplace.
+- An employer may elect to have a written policy prohibiting dating and familial relationships between co-workers or supervisors and subordinates in the workplace to avoid potential conflicts of interest and claims of discrimination and unfair treatment.
+An employer can also require employees to inform the employer of a dating relationship; this will permit the employer to carefully manage the relationship in the workplace.

 - A love contract may be used by an employer to address concerns regarding employee dating.
 A love contract sets forth the parameters for a workplace relationship, reminds the employees involved of the employer's harassment policies, and explains that, if the relationship ends, any form of retaliation is prohibited.
 Having employees involved in a dating relationship sign a love contract protects the employer should claims of harassment arise after the relationship ends.